 These analyses of costs and benefits continue into the early stages of specification and design of the purchased asset because they aid the selection of alternative designs and layouts that can equally well achieve the technical objectives.
 Before considering the detailed requirements for the asset, the design of the product needs to be developed in sufficient depth so that the total requirements for the asset in terms of output, quality and possible production methods can be identified.

 Table 2 The Concept/Investment Decision Phase

-(Clause 6.2.4)
+(Clause 6.2.4, Table 1, Table 3 and Table 6)